stella-cv/stella_vslam/docs/simple_tutorial.rst

     ...

-The format of map database files is `MessagePack <https://msgpack.org/>`_, so you can reuse created maps for any third-party applications other than OpenVSLAM.
+The format of map database files is `MessagePack <https://msgpack.org/>`_, so you can reuse created maps for any third-party applications other than stella_vslam.

 Localization